Isuzu VehiCROSS

 The Isuzu VehiCROSS is a compact SUV manufactured by Isuzu from 1997 through 2001 (Japanese market 1997–1999; US market 1999–2001).

 Design

-The VehiCROSS is a small, sporty 2-door crossover vehicle with aggressive external styling, including short overhangs, an aggressive forward stance, titanium "teeth" in the grille, a black hood-insert, and black plastic cladding over the entire lower half of the vehicle.
+The VehiCROSS is a compact 3-door SUV with aggressive external styling, including short overhangs, an aggressive forward stance, titanium "teeth" in the grille, a black hood-insert, and black plastic cladding over the entire lower half of the vehicle.
 The US-market model came equipped with 16" polished wheels in 1999 and 18" chrome wheels during the remainder of production, whereas the Japanese model came equipped with 16" alloys with chrome center caps.

 The design team for the VehiCROSS, led by Shiro Nakamura and Satomi Murayama, chief designer/manager at Isuzu's European office in Brussels, was an international group, featuring Simon Cox (assistant chief designer best known for designing the Lotus Elan's interior), Joji Yanaka, Andrew Hill and Nick Robinson.
 The task was to build a "lightweight but tough, fun but environmentally friendly" SUV.